top of page

 Sunday 16th:

-• We spent Sunday using the excellent lake ferry services to get to Stresa, reputed to be one of the prettiest towns on Lago Maggiore.
-It was a hot day, so the two ferry rides to get there were a welcome respite from the heat!
+• We spent Sunday using the excellent lake ferry services to get to Stresa, one of the prettiest towns on Lago Maggiore.
+It was another hot day, so the two, breezy ferry rides to get there were welcome respite.

-• Stresa didn't disappoint - we enjoyed coffee ahead of a great wander around the town, notably picking souvenirs and gifts to take home.
+• Stresa didn't disappoint - we enjoyed coffee ahead of a great wander around the town (with its narrow streets creating welcome shade), notably picking up souvenirs and gifts to take home.

-• The late afternoon ferry home to Laveno provided the opportunity for a rest for wearing walking legs, and a chance to continue to admire the lake.
+• The late afternoon ferry home to Laveno provided the opportunity to rest for weary legs, and a chance to continue to admire the peace of the lake and mountains.

 Monday 17th:

 • Today's target was a visit to the Palazzo Borromeo on the island of Isola Bella.
-So after a leisurely breakfast, we headed down the mountain in the bucket lift heading for the ferry terminal to cross first to Intra on the car ferry (we left the TT snoozing quietly in the hotel car park), followed by a ride on the passenger service to Isola Bella.
+So after a leisurely breakfast, we trundled down the mountain in the bucket lift heading for the ferry terminal to cross first to Intra on the car ferry (we left the TT snoozing quietly in the hotel car park again), followed by a ride on the passenger service to Isola Bella.

-• Today was even hotter, so the shade of both the narrow winding streets of the island's small town, and that of the palace and the gardens were welcome.
+• It was an even hotter day today, so the shade of both the narrow winding streets of the island's small town, and that of the palace interior and the gardens were welcome.

-• With a mid-afternoon return to Laveno, we realised to our dismay that the bucket lift service the following day didn't start running in time to get to Milan Malpenso airport in time for check-in for S's flight home!
+• With a mid-afternoon return to Laveno, we realised to our dismay that the bucket lift service the following day didn't start running early enough to get to Milan Malpenso airport in time to check-in for S's flight home!

-• Down the bucket lift an hour or so later, we checked in to our final night's hotel - or rather we were let in by the hotel's housekeeper given that it was technically closed on Mondays and we were the only guests!
+• Down the bucket lift an hour or so later, we checked in to our final night's hotel - or rather we were let in by the hotel's housekeeper given that it was technically closed on Mondays and we were the only guests.
 All a bit weird!
-But it was lovely room, right on shore side, and we had a small balcony with views right across the lake.
-We had a lovely dinner at the shoreside restaurant just next door to the hotel.
+But it was lovely room right on shore side with views right across the lake from the small balcony.
+We had a memorable dinner at the shoreside restaurant just next door to the hotel.

 Tuesday 18th July:

-• After collecting the TT, our first stop was Milan Malpensa Airport for a 12:15 EasyJet departure back to London Gatwick.
+• After collecting the TT, our first stop was Milan Malpensa Airport to drop S for her 12:15 EasyJet departure back to London Gatwick.

-• But the TT's route home was an overland road-trip of course, and this first section took us back into Switzerland across the stunning St. Gothard Pass.
-After taking in the absolutely stunning views from the col, we headed back into France to finish the day at Colmar for an overnight stop.
+• But the TT's route home was another overland road-trip of course.
+This first section took it back along the shores of Lake Como (definitely marked off for a future visit) and on into Switzerland across the stunning St. Gothard Pass.
+After taking in the absolutely stunning views from the col, it was downhill to the Rhone valley, around the northern shore of Lake Geneva and back into France to finish the day at Colmar for an overnight stop.
+My onward trip home the following day took me and TT first to Amiens, and then to the ferry from Dieppe.
+The car never missed a beat.

 bottom of page